 Seeking Alpha is the most read investment site on the web.
 Dale Roberts writes on Asset Allocation, Indexing and index-skimming, Dividend Strategies and Retirement.
 He has over 9000 followers.

-Here’s the latest.
 Warren Buffett is known as the greatest investor of all time.
 It is the largest position in my wife’s accounts.
 It is part of the overall risk management strategy.
-In this market correction, the world’s greatest investor will go shopping with a $128 billion cash pile, his largest ever.
+In this market correction, the world’s greatest investor will go shopping with a $128 billion cash pile.

 I had a look at the 15 Dividend Achievers I bought in early 2015 ‘without looking’.
 I bought them for how they might perform in a major correction.
 Hello correction.
 So far they are holding up better than market, and better than the total index.